rympasco/jekyll-now/_posts/2017-11-26-Frogs-and-Greek-Comedy.md

 ![FrogsParabasis2](https://rympasco.github.io/images/FrogsParabasis2.png)

-What advice does the chorus leader give to the city?
-What does this tell us about the role or status of comedy in political life?
-What about *Lysistrata*?
+- What advice does the chorus leader give to the city?

+- What does this tell us about the role or status of comedy in political life?

+- Imagine you're a Greek citizen in the audience, watching this comedy.
+Would you take this political message seriously?

 ![Lysistrata1](http://rympasco.github.io/images/Lysistrata1.png)